Syncorix-Global/AI-Chat/README.md

 - **Orchestration**: a small **Chat SDK** that wires your socket to a conversation graph and emits friendly UI events.
 - **Typing UX**: a lightweight `TypingObserver` for focus/typing/pause/stop (IME‑aware).

 > Works in the browser.
 Bring any Socket.IO backend that speaks your `ChatEvents` contract.
+> **New:** Dynamic **event-name remapping**, wildcard subscriptions, and optional **topic discovery** so the client can adapt to any backend naming scheme without code changes.

 ---